gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/02-Binary-Search-Trees.md

 ### Consider A Nonlinear Structure

 Binary search trees have a _non-linear structure_.
 In a binary search tree each node has pointers to two other nodes in the data structure.
-We refer to these pointers collectively as the _child_ nodes of the original _parent_ node.
+We refer to these pointers as the _child_ nodes of the original _parent_ node.
 We label each of the parent node's two children as the `left` and `right` children or pointers.
+Collectively, we can refer to a parent node's children as _siblings_.

 A binary search tree's `left` and `right` child nodes must maintain special properties.
 The `left` child must have a `key` that is less than or equal to the `key` of its parent node.
 The `right` child must have a `key`  that is greater than or equal to that of its parent node.